cityofaustin/Residential-Permitting/_projects/shed/review.md

 A set of reviewers will be looking through your application and checking your plans for compliance against both the [IRC (International Residential Code)](https://www.iccsafe.org/codes-tech-support/codes/2015-i-codes/irc/) and the [LDC (Land Development Code)](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=TIT25LADE).
 They will either approve your application or attach comments in a Master Comment Report.
 This process takes about 15 business days.

 You can check the status of your permit application on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/login?reset=true&amp;t_loginAgain=1).
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.

+You can search for expired permits by selecting "Public Search," and then entering the property address, date range, or permit case/type and hitting submit.

 Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving the approval of your permit application or any review comments.
 You can request to be sent a copy of any emails if this is the case, or you can simply have your authorized applicant forward them to you.